edwin/GISService/readme.md

-Inquiry service for Indonesian Provinsi, Kabupaten and Kecamatan
+Inquiry Service for Fetch List of Indonesian Provinces, Regencies and Sub-Districts.
 ===================

 Tools